Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Active price groups](../../Assets/Screenshots/POS/Management/GlobalSettings/ActivePriceGroups.png "[Active price groups]")

-This setting allows you to activate the price groups you currently want to use for your customers.
+Define the price groups you want to use for your stores.
+The *Active price group* setting allows you to activate the price groups you currently want to use for your customers and offers.
 You can use it as a global or a store-related setting.
-The price group is assigned to the customer master data
+The price group is assigned to the customer master data.
+For detailed information, see [Create a price group for POS](../Integration/07_ManageOffers.md#create-a-price-group-for-pos).

 The following fields and features are available for this window: